-2.1.4.
+- 2.1.4.
 The choice of vehicle model to be assessed by Euro NCAP shall be made by the sponsor.
-Sponsors are encouraged to nominate their choice of vehicle as soon as possible but no later than 1st of September of the year in which tests must take place.

-1.2.
-Member Sponsored Models

-2.1.5.
-Where a third party wishes to sponsor the testing of a vehicle model already nominated by a Member, the Member will have the first right.

-2.1.6.
-Where a manufacturer wishes to sponsor the testing of a new vehicle model already nominated by a Member or third party, the following conditions apply:
+Sponsors are encouraged to nominate their choice of vehicle as soon as possible but no later than 1st of September of the year in which tests must take place. - 2.2.
+Member Sponsored Models - 2.2.1.
+Where a Manufacturer wishes to sponsor a vehicle model already nominated a Member, the Member will have the first right, subject to section 2.2.2. - 2.2.2.
+Where a manufacturer wishes to sponsor the testing of a new vehicle model already nominated by a Member, the following conditions apply: